schmittjoh/serializer/Resources/doc/index.rst

 @Inline
 ~~~~~~~~
-This annotation can be defined on a property to indicate that the property should
+This annotation can be defined on a property to indicate that the data of the property
-be serialized inline.
-AccessorOrder doesn't work when using inline annotation.
-NOTE: If the property contains properties with the same name, properties in parent will be overriden.
+should be inlined.

+**Note**: This only works for serialization, the serializer will not be able to deserialize
+objects with this annotation.
+Also, AccessorOrder will be using the name of the property
+to determine the order.

 @PreSerialize
 ~~~~~~~~~~~~~